Metric connection as a rotating frame

 Finally, it is easy to look back and say something is straightforward.
 But not when your attention is preoccupied with grasping the core aspects of a new thing, not its more peripheral details.
 When I was first learning about connection forms, it was not at all clear whether you could raise or lower their indices.
 Because the few references I consulted didn’t mention this at all, to me it felt like it should be obvious.
 But it is not obvious, and demands careful consideration, even though some results are familiar ideas in a new context.

-It is interesting to express various covariant derivatives in terms of the connection forms.
+In the previous article I introduced Cartan’s connection 1-forms.
+It is interesting to express various covariant derivatives in terms of them.
 But firstly:

 \[ \boldsymbol\omega_\mu^{\hphantom\mu\nu} = \omega_{\mu\hphantom\nu\tau}^{\hphantom\mu\nu}\mathbf e^\tau, \qquad\qquad \boldsymbol\omega^\nu_{\hphantom\nu\mu} = \omega^\nu_{\hphantom\nu\mu\tau}\mathbf e^\tau, \]